RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ### 18. Topic classification
 Determine the topic of each chatbot with ChatGPT, based on the Google Play categories list.

+**Paper corresponding step**: Creation of the BRASATO dataset - Topic Extraction

 **Output**:
 - `chatbots_join_readme.csv`: chatbot dataset enriched with readme files information.